Bushy Maape: North West Premiership

 Maape was reportedly seen as a compromise candidate to appease party factions and was expected to be sworn in as a member of the provincial legislature and premier later in the week, however, on 20 August 2021, it was reported that none of the 21 ANC Members of the Provincial Legislature, including Mokgoro, had offered to resign their seats in the legislature.
 Mokgoro officially resigned as premier on 26 August and Finance MEC Motlalepula Rosho was sworn in as acting premier.
 Mokgoro did not resign as a member of the provincial legislature on that day.
 An ANC MPL needed to resign in order for Maape to be sworn in as a member of the provincial legislature and then be elected premier.
 Mokgoro resigned as an MPL on 27 August.
 Maape was sworn in as a member of the provincial legislature on 1 September.

 During a full sitting of the North West Provincial Legislature on 7 September 2021, Maape was elected as premier, despite a challenge from the DA's Winston Rabotapi.
 Maape received 21 votes compared to Rabotapi's 5 votes.
 He was sworn in later that day.

 In August 2022, at the ANC's provincial elective conference in Rustenburg, Maape went up against former MP Nono Maloyi for the provincial chairperson position.
 Maloyi, who had been endorsed by the former provincial chairperson Supra Mahumapelo, handedly defeated Maape by 76 votes.
 Maape then unsuccessfully stood for election to the ANC Provincial Executive Committee.
 After the results were announced Maloyi said that Maape remain as premier, adding: "In this movement today at this conference, we were not electing the premier.
 We were electing the chairperson of the ANC."
 During the first meeting of the newly elected PEC, Maloyi reiterated that Maape would not be removed as premier.
 Despite the reassurance from Maloyi that Maape would not be removed as premier, speculation remained that Maape could be forced out.

+Maape was succeeded in the post of premier by Lazarus Mokgosi on 14 June 2024.